Schools with Broadcast Engineering Programs: How to Choose

-In addition to technical skill-building courses, associate's degree programs offer courses in written and oral communication and the broadcast industry, such as broadcast writing and broadcast law.
+In addition to technical skill-building courses, associate's degree programs offer courses such as broadcast writing and broadcast law.
 Some programs offer areas of emphasis, such as news or technical production.
 These programs also require the completion of general education requirements.
 Courses can include:

 - Radio production

 - News writing and reporting

 Ten Schools with Broadcast Engineering Programs

 |Adirondack Community College||2-year, Public|